WebOfTrustInfo/rwot10-buenosaires/topics-and-advance-readings/did-primer-extended.md

 well as other industry events and conferences.
 See Appendix A for a list of resources and ways to become involved in the DID family of specifications.

+In September of 2019, the [*W3C Decentralized Identifier Working Group*](https://www.w3.org/2019/did-wg/) was started to turn the specification into a formal W3C standard.

 ## How DIDs Differ from Other Globally Unique Identifiers